cosent/cosent.nl/content/en/about.md

 ---
 title: About Cosent
-description: Cosent BV is a Dutch limited liability company, registered in Maastricht NL.
+description: Cosent BV was founded in 2009 by Guido Stevens, to enhance our collective intelligence by improving knowledge flows in networked organizations.

 showHeader: false
 ---